Your dog loves you! When they wake you up in the morning, they greet you with a tip of the paw and a slurp of the tongue.

 Dogs love to be hugged; it’s a fact.
 They also love to be tickled behind the ears, have their bellies rubbed, and have their backs gently scratched.

 While you may not want your dog getting into bed with you or sitting beside you on the sofa, the least you can do is get down to their level and let them enjoy some affectionate touching.

 Actions speak louder than words sometimes, and what you do for your dog shows your love.
 It would help if you cared for all of their needs, both physically and emotionally.
 If their hair is matted, give them a grooming session.

-If their nails are overgrown, use the best dog nail grinder to deal with the problem.
-If your dog appears down in the dumps, give them that hug to show them you care.
+If their nails are overgrown, use the best dog nail grinder to solve the problem.
+If your dog appears down in the dumps, hug them to show them you care.